-Some landlords will be happy to accept pets, but will often ask for a larger deposit and/or agreement that the property will be cleaned/fumigated at the end of the tenancy.
+Some landlords will be happy to accept pets, however due to the new government legislation, you may be asked to pay a larger monthly rental.
 Block Managing Agents may also need to give permission for a pet, but this can be revoked at any stage if the pet becomes a nuisance.

 The tenant will be advised by Stella Lange LLP if the rent is paid directly to the landlord or collected by us.
 The appropriate bank details will be supplied on the Tenancy Agreement, along with the rental amount to be paid and when it is due, so that a standing order mandate can be set up with your bank.

 The utilities – the supply of gas, electricity and water, Council tax and Television licence are the responsibility of the tenants, along with the installation and the subscription for cable or satellite services including broadband internet and telephone.
 Garden maintenance (during and at the end of the tenancy), alarm system monitoring, and residents parking permit are all accountable to the tenant during the term of the tenancy.
-At the end of the tenancy, the following costs will also be charged: the end of tenancy professional clean, the inventory check out charge by the independent inventory clerk and any damages as agreed in writing by both parties as detailed on the check out report.
+At the end of the tenancy, any damages as agreed in writing by both parties as detailed on the check out report can be charged.